The Ultimate Guide to Upgrading Your Dana 44 Differential Cover

 The Flaws of the Factory Dana 44 Cover

 The standard OEM cover is designed for mass production and basic on-road use.
-For heavy-duty or off-road applications, weaknesses appear quickly.
-Understanding the pros and cons of a performance cover is key.
+For heavy-duty or off-road applications, weaknesses show up over time.
+Understanding the pros and cons of a performance cover is worth doing before you buy.

-• Difficult Maintenance: OEM covers lack a drain plug, making fluid changes messy and time-consuming.
+• Difficult maintenance: OEM covers typically lack a drain plug, making fluid changes messier and more time-consuming than they need to be.

 Feature Standard OEM Cover SPELAB Dana 44 Cover